caseyjlaw/webpage/content/docker_astronomy.md

 Slug: docker-in-astronomy
 Email: caseyjlaw@gmail.com

+###tl;dr

+Installing software is a pain, especially for astronomers dealing with legacy or poorly-supported code.
+Docker instantly gives astronomers access to a large and growing set of packages (e.g., the 'astrostack') on any OS, environment, or even in the cloud.

-## The Problem: We're Not Programmers
+### The Problem: We're Not Programmers

 Astronomy, as in many academic fields, is plagued by poorly maintained software.
 I've made [my own contributions](http://github.com/caseyjlaw/rtpipe) to that category and I totally understand why it happens.
 We have science to do and papers to write.
 Maintaining software (let alone making it [documented](http://collectiveidea.com/blog/archives/2014/04/21/on-documentation-driven-development) and [tested](https://en.wikipedia.org/wiki/Test-driven_development)) takes time.